fabridigua/EyeDraw/README.md

 # EyeDraw
-Small computer vision software that allows you to draw with your own eyes
+Small computer vision software that allows you to draw with your eyes

 ![](imgs/example_paint.gif)